Cape Keraudren

+Cape Keraudren is a coastal headland on the northern coast of Western Australia.
 The rocky cape forms the western end of Eighty Mile Beach, and the eastern end of the Pilbara Coast.
 The waters around the cape have coral reefs, sponge gardens, and seaweed and seagrass beds.

+Geography

 The cape is at the southwestern end of Eighty Mile Beach Marine Park.
 Cape Keraudren Coastal Reserve, immediately south of the cape, is managed by the local shire, and has campsites, toilets, rubbish bins and an on-site ranger.

+History

 The cape is culturally significant to the local Ngarla people, the cape's traditional owners.